OB-0ne/HCI_MIDI-keyboard-layouts/README.md

 Run the python communicator
 > python pythonLib/communicate_max.py

+How to:
-Run the following file in Max/MSP
+- Run the following file in Max/MSP -> MIDI Controller v0.04
-> MIDI Controller v0.03
+- the current set keys for the keyboard, octave and transpose are displayed